lcdm-uiuc/info490-fa15/orientation/syllabus.md

 are no exams in this course.

 ## Grading ##

+### Missed Weeks ###

+While you are still strongly encouraged to complete all activities in the course, we will drop your three lowest weekly grades from the second to the fourteenth weeks.
+Since later topics build on earlier topics, however, it is in your best interest to still complete all readings, even if after the relevant deadline.

 ### Grading Distribution ###
 |Assignment | Points| Occurrences| Total Points |
 |-----------|-----|-----|-----|